Why Django Unchained is not really about Django

 Turns out, the film is about both of the heroes and manages to fit two hero's journeys within its narrative.
 And before you read on, I'd like to point out there is some major spoilage going on in this article.
 So if you'd like, and if you've seen Django Unchained, please read on for an examination of Schultz and Django's stories.
 And boy, this is a long one.

 Django Unchained's story is broken into three acts: Django's Revenge, Schultz's Journey, and Django's Journey.
 Once again, these breaks in the story are caused by the contrasting tones of the film.
 The first act ends when Django kills the three brothers, and Schultz's act begins when they first meet Candie.
 You can tell the shift between Django and Schultz's stories thanks to the shift in tone.
 Django's stories are more camp, resulting in lines like "I like the way you die boy," the almost cartoonish violence (as seen in both of Django's gunfights, even more so during the finale), and the fact that "Big Daddy" exists.
 Schultz's tones are far more graphic with the Mandingo fights, and the slave being torn apart by dogs.
 This graphic shift between types of violence gives us a glimpse into Schultz's mysterious "persona."
-Since he's given us the idea behind personas, whose to say he had adopted one during the entirety of the film.
+Since he's given us the idea behind personas, whose to say he hadn't adopted one during the entirety of the film?
 How much of himself was he truly revealing to Django?
 This mystery fuels the rest of the narrative.

 Right after Django's juxtaposed visual, we have Dr. King Schultz's enigmatic introduction.
 Dr. Schultz automatically controls the story from that point on.
 He commands the attention of the viewer (which is no doubt attributed to Waltz's performance (which he got a silver medal for)), commands the direction of the story (he is the overseer and gives exposition), and takes Django as his "slave"/partner as a physical representation of that control.
 This is to let the viewer know that we're not in Django's story anymore, we're in Schultz's.
 Schultz's story is the result of the subtle dissonance within the story, therefore his journey is subtle.
 It is purely metaphysical.